This post describes how to plan your visit to witness the Changing of the Guard at the Tomb of the Unknown in Arlington National Cemetery.

 As with many armed forces, tradition is important for the United States Army and sentries posted at the Tomb are ceremoniously relieved.

-Today, the Tomb of the Unknown Soldier is guarded by members of the Army’s Third Regiment, also known as the Old Guard.
+Today, the Tomb of the Unknown Soldier is guarded by members of the Army's Third Regiment, also known as the Old Guard.

 If you arrive before the Changing starts, you will see a lone sentinel, sharply dressed in formal Army attire, and most importantly, no rank.